 Lighting, lighting, lighting!
-Consider the lighting in the room where you “meet” via web camera.
-The best scenario is to face a window (natural light is the best!) or position a lamp or other light source in front of your face.
-The worst thing to do is to sit with strong light behind you, and no strong source lighting your face.
-The people you’re meeting with will see your dark, undistinguished form, surrounded by glowing light.
-That may be best if you’ve just gotten out of bed and are still in pajamas.
-But that’s for you to decide…
+Consider the lighting setup in the room where you “meet” via web camera.
+The best scenario is to face a window (natural light is the best!) or position a lamp or other light source in front of your face, directed at it.
+The worst thing to do is to sit with a strong light behind you and no source of light to brighten your face from the front.
+The people you’re meeting with will only see your dark, undistinguished form, surrounded by a glowing light.
+That may be best if you’ve just gotten out of bed and are still in pajamas, but that’s for you to decide…

-And what about sound and sound quality?
-There are many options available both for how you hear, and for how they hear you.
-Earbuds—either wired or Bluetooth—work well and the microphones on earbuds are generally excellent.
-You may be happy using the speakers on your laptop or desktop, but it’s a good idea to purchase a USB microphone (by Jabra, or others) so that others can more clearly hear you.
+Next, what about sound and sound quality?
+There are many options available now.
+Earbuds (wired or Bluetooth) work well and the microphones on most earbuds are generally excellent.
+You may be happy using the speakers on your laptop or desktop, but it’s a good idea to purchase a USB microphone so that others can hear you more clearly.
 These microphones can be positioned near you and away from your computer speakers for enhanced sound clarity.

 You might also think about ways to reduce any echo that others may hear.
 Hard surfaces like walls, ceilings, and floors can be bad for acoustics during video conferences.
 Placing a rug on the floor in the room where you “meet” is a quick adjustment that can make a big difference.

 Lastly, if your laptop with a built-in camera or webcam, is more than a few years old, a newer, better camera may be in order.
 And nowadays, most webcams simply plug into a USB port.
 Be sure to check out the consumer reviews of the camera before you buy!